Ask a COVID-19 Question

 Services at Airports and Hotels

 Onward tickets should be purchased prior to traveling to the UK as ticketing counters may not accept cash.
 Please see individual airport and hotel websites for further information.
+It is highly recommended travelers check with their hotel prior to travel to confirm reservations.

 If symptomatic at an airport